 The 2012 GOP platform called highways civil engineering and mass transit social engineering, but that’s a false distinction; one is no more or less social engineering than the other.
 Both require civil engineers, are usually publicly funded, and dictate how cities grow and people behave.
 New Jersey and Pennsylvania pioneered the four-lane system with their Turnpikes, but the prevailing pattern for larger arteries ended up being open-access free roads funded by the federal government.
 In between were state or county-funded routes and farm-to-market (FM) roads.
 Of course, none of the roads were really free.
 U.S. military presence in the Middle East kept global oil prices artificially lower than they would have been.
 To the extent that exhaust fumes are unhealthy, healthcare costs were higher than what they would have been with more mass transit, especially for cancer and asthma.
 Excise taxes on oil, vehicles, and tires went toward road construction in a so-called “self-fueling system” (no pun intended) that set up America’s longstanding addiction to oil.
 These taxes are nearly invisible to the public because they’re charged to wholesalers rather than retailers, but they’re mostly passed on to consumers.
 Still, it’s easier than fumbling around for quarters every few miles as you slow down for a tollbooth or sending a check after being photographed on SH 45 or 130 and billed in the mail.

-Ike also signed a bill authorizing the widening of the St. Lawrence Seaway between New England and Canada, to allow ocean-going vessels into the Great Lakes.
+Ike also signed a bill authorizing dredging the St. Lawrence Seaway between New England and Canada, to allow ocean-going vessels into the Great Lakes as far as the western end of Lake Superior.
 Both that and the Interstate Highway Act were ideas that Herbert Hoover had during the Depression to put people to work, but Congress blocked them at the time (Chapter 8).
 The St. Lawrence Seaway made the famous Erie Canal obsolete, as freighters now bypassed that and went directly up the St. Lawrence.

 Despite its numerous benefits, the Interstate Act was rough on ghettos.
 The government has the right to eminent domain, or the right to expel residents while paying them full market value.
 This is based on the 5th Amendment’s protection against government depriving life, liberty, or property without due process.
 It sounds harsh but, if the government didn’t have such a right, there wouldn’t be many straight roads, rails, sewers or utility lines.
 However, the poorer the neighborhood, the easier it is for the government to match fair market value.
 Poorer neighborhoods also mount less political opposition.
 In Los Angeles, middle-class neighborhoods blocked the government in certain spots, leading to a spotty freeway system that was only ever two-thirds built, and even that was based on 1950s traffic levels (about 33% of today’s).
 The result is daily gridlock.